MontgomeryLab/tinyRNA/doc/Parameters.md

 |----------------|-------------------|--------------------------|
 |                | plot_style_sheet: | `--style-sheet MPLSTYLE` |

-The plot style sheet can be used to override the default Matplotlib styles used by Plotter.
+The plot style sheet can be used to override the default Matplotlib styles used by tiny-plot.
 Unlike the other parameters, this option is found in the Paths File.
 See the [Plot Stylesheet documentation](Configuration.md#plot-stylesheet-details) for more information.

 ### Vector Scatter
  | Run Config Key      | Commandline Argument |
 |---------------------|----------------------|
 | plot_vector_points: | `--vector-scatter`   |

-The scatter plots produced by Plotter have rasterized points by default.
+The scatter plots produced by tiny-plot have rasterized points by default.
 This allows for faster plot generation, smaller file sizes, and files that are more easily handled by PDF readers.
 Plots are produced in 300 dpi by default, so in most cases this rasterization is seldom noticeable under normal zoom levels.
 Switching this option "on" will cause points to be vectorized allowing for zooming without pixelation.
 >**Note**: only scatter points are rasterized with this option switched "off"; all other elements are vectorized in every plot type.

 ### Bounds for len_dist Charts